prOttonicFusion/tabAppElectron/README.md

 # tabAppElectron
-A simple bar tab desktop app, written in node.js, using [electron.js](https://www.electronjs.org/) for windowing.
+A simple bar tab desktop app, written in node.js, using [electron.js](https://www.electronjs.org/) for windowing and [SQLite](https://www.sqlite.org/) for storage

 ## Distribution